 Want to discover Florence on foot?
 Book Culture Trip’s 10-day tour of Northern Italy, where you’ll be led by an expert guide through this romantic city.

-Be sure to continue to the Santa Croce neighborhood for a free glimpse at one of the most spectacular buildings of the town, the Basilica of Santa Croce.
-A visit inside is a must too, because in the church are buried many of the most influential men of all the times, such as popes, artists, writers and painters.
-There is an entrance fee to enter.
+Be sure to continue to the Santa Croce neighbourhood for a free glimpse at one of the most spectacular buildings in town, the Basilica of Santa Croce.
+A visit inside is a must, too, because many of the most influential men of all times, such as popes, artists, writers and painters, are buried here.
+There is an entrance fee.

-Piazza della Repubblica, the main square of Florence, is the central point of the city.
+Piazza della Repubblica, the main square in Florence, is the central point of the city.
 The ancient Romans used this place to calculate the distances of the town.
-Every tourist will cross this square during his or her tour of Florence, so you will not miss it.
-This big square is surrounded by the most famous and elegant cafés of the town and is the perfect spot to sip an espresso before continue your visits around the city.
+Every tourist will cross this square during his or her tour of Florence at some point, so you will not miss it.
+This big square is surrounded by the most famous and elegant cafes in town and is the perfect spot for sipping an espresso before continuing your visits around the city.

-There is no better way to end the walking tour of Florence than with a visit of Boboli Garden.
-This big garden is hidden behind the magnificent Palazzo Pitti, the former residence of Medici family, and is one of the most famous gardens of the world.
+There is no better way to end your walking tour of Florence than with a visit to Boboli Garden.
+This big garden is hidden behind the magnificent Palazzo Pitti, the former residence of the Medici family, and is one of the most famous gardens in the world.
 It’s like an open-air museum with statues, fountains, caves and natural labyrinths that will keep you occupied for hours.
-For those who want to visit a real museum, there is a plenty of options: Palazzo Pitti, indeed, includes seven museums, but the most important is, no doubt, the Galleria del Costume, a fashion art gallery which explains the history of fashion in Florencev– the city where Made in Italy was born.
+For those who want to visit a real museum, there are plenty of options.
+Palazzo Pitti, indeed, includes seven museums, but the most important is, no doubt, the Galleria del Costume, a fashion art gallery that explains the history of fashion in Florence – the city where Made in Italy was born.